aakashschauhan/voice-shopping-assistant/README.md

 Seasonal produce (month-wise)

-Substitutes (e.g., almond milk for milk).
+Substitutes (e.g., almond milk for milk)

 For UI, I designed a minimal, responsive interface with real-time feedback, showing recognized commands, search results, and quick-add options.
-Deployment was done on Netlify for easy public access, while the complete source code and README are maintained in a GitHub repository.
+Deployment was done on Netlify for easy public access, while the complete source code and documentation are maintained in a GitHub repository.

 This approach ensures a smooth user experience, combining voice interaction, smart recommendations, and lightweight deployment without requiring a backend.

-🛠️ #Tech Stack
+🛠️ Tech Stack

 React + Vite